sinconorM/iWantToStudyZA/README.md

 ## Future Enhancements
 - Expand the database to include all public universities in South Africa.
 - Implement a more user friendly interface with dynamic style elements.
+- Host the website on platforms like Heroku or Vercel.